Constructing Interpretable Features from Compositional Neuron Groups: Decomposing MLP Activations with Semi-Nonnegative Matrix Factorization

 \section{Decomposing MLP Activations with Semi-Nonnegative Matrix Factorization}

-We propose an unsupervised method for finding meaningful directions in LLMs, focusing on their MLP layers.
-Our approach is motivated by the view that the MLP output to the residual stream can be expressed as a linear combination of underlying features, each formed by a specific group of neurons.
+We propose an unsupervised method for finding meaningful directions in LLMs, focusing on MLP layers.
+Our approach is motivated by the view that the MLP output to the residual stream can be expressed as a linear combination of underlying features, each formed by a specific set of neurons.
 Their activations specify how they are linearly combined to construct concepts in a given input.
-Thus, inputs that express similar concepts should activate similar neurons.
+Thus, inputs that express similar concepts activate similar neurons.
 This theory is further supported by \citet{yun2023transformervisualizationdictionarylearning} who provide evidence of the additive nature of concepts in the model's residual stream.

 Following this view, we propose to identify groups of neurons representing interpretable features using semi-nonnegative matrix factorization \cite{seminmf}. \texttt{SNMF} factorizes a data matrix into two matrices: a matrix of \textit{features} and a nonnegative \textit{coefficient matrix} that maps between inputs and features.
-Our choice of \texttt{SNMF} is motivated by \citet{partsbasednmf} who demonstrated that the nonnegativity constraints in NMF encourage parts-based, additive representations, which tend to yield interpretable features. \texttt{SNMF} retains this interpretability while relaxing the constraint for nonnegativity in the features, thus being a better fit for MLP activations.
+Our choice of \texttt{SNMF} is motivated by \citet{partsbasednmf} who demonstrated that the nonnegativity constraints in NMF encourage parts-based, additive representations, which tend to yield interpretable features. \texttt{SNMF} retains this interpretability while relaxing the constraint for nonnegativity in the features, thus being a better fit for MLP activations, which often include both positive and negative values across architectures.

-We provide notation and explain how we apply \texttt{SNMF} to find interpretable features in MLP layers.
+Next, we explain how we apply \texttt{SNMF} to find interpretable features in MLP layers.

 \paragraph{MLP Activations} We assume a transformer-based language model with $L$ layers, a hidden dimension $d$, and an MLP inner-dimension $d_{a}$.
 An MLP layer is defined with two parameter matrices $W_K, W_V^T \in \mathbb{R}^{d_a\times d}$ and an element-wise nonlinear activation function $\sigma$:\footnote{Bias terms are omitted for brevity.} where $\mathbf{h} \in \mathbb{R}^d$ is an input hidden representation and $\mathbf{a} \in \mathbb{R}^{d_a}$ is a vector of activations.\footnote{In modern LLMs, activations often go through additional gating before the output projection \cite{liu2021pay}.} Let $\mathbf{k}_i$ be the $i$-th row of $W_K$ and $\mathbf{v}_i$ the $i$-th column of $W_V$, the output of the MLP layer can be cast as a linear combination of $W_V$'s columns, each weighted by its corresponding activation: